artefactual-labs/weblate-migration-scripts/README.md

-To test: If the language still doesn't show up in Weblate after doing a Git pull from the Weblate UI then try manually adding a fake source string to another language's messages.xml file, committing that, then doing another Git pull from the WEblate UI.
+To test: If the language still doesn't show up in Weblate after doing a Git pull from the Weblate UI then try manually adding a fake source string to another language's messages.xml file, committing that, then doing another Git pull from the Weblate UI.